 Take a Stroll at Nyhavn

-The colorful buildings at Nyhavn have become the identity of Copenhagen.
-The picturesque harbour looks like a fresh art by a child who is fond of bright colours.
+The colorful buildings at Nyhavn have become an identity of Copenhagen.
+The picturesque harbour looks like a fresh art by a painter who is fond of bright colours.
 Entering the Nyhavn canal, that looks more colourful with the reflection of the historic buildings, feels like a dream where you are taken off to some set of a movie.
 It is the oldest harbour in Copenhagen with some of the buildings ageing back to the 15th and 16th centuries.

 The colorful boats anchored at the canal just enhance the feel of the olden days.
 The market along the buildings is one of the oldest markets with really interesting flavours to savour.
 The cafes and bakeries in the buildings are famous for their cheesecake.
-The cakes aren’t too filling unlike other common cheesecakes found around the world.
+The cakes aren’t too heavy unlike other common cheesecakes found around the world.
 You can also sit on the benches set up on the opposite bank.
-And can listen to some music played the street players.
+And can listen to some music played by the street players.